theforeman/foreman_remote_execution/doc/source/design/index.md

 **History of invoked jobs**

-1. given I'm on jobs history page
+1. given I'm on job invocation history page
 1. when I can see all the jobs invoked in the system
-1. scoped by a taxonomy
+1. scoped by a taxonomy (based on the hosts the jobs were run against)
 1. and I'm able to filter on the host that it was run against and state, owner etc.